davidaik/react-drag-and-drop/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple drag and drop editor created in React.js.

+Simply drag the table icon into the editor to add a table.
+You can add multiple tables.

-## Available Scripts
+## Setting up

-In the project directory, you can run:
+In the project root directory run

-### `npm start`

-Runs the app in the development mode.<br />
+    npm install

+Also in the `/server` directory, run

+    npm install

+### Staring development server

+First, start the Express server from inside the `/server` directory

+    node index

+Then, start the React development server from the project root directory.

+    npm start

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the project in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm test`